OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-07.md

 Joshua had his household come forward man by man, and Achan, son of Carmi, son of Zabdi, son of Zerah, from the tribe of Judah, was selected.

 ## Joshua 7:19
-Then Joshua said to Achan, “My son, give glory to the Lord, the God of Israel, and honour him.
+Then Joshua addressed Achan, “My son, give praise to the Lord, the God of Israel, and honour him.
 Tell me what you have done; do not hide it from me.”

 ## Joshua 7:20
 Achan replied, “Indeed, I have sinned against the Lord, the God of Israel.
 This is what I did: